arunbandari/mongo-gui/README.md

 ## Setting Up the OpenAI Prompt Query

-To enable the OpenAI-powered prompt querying in [Your GUI Client Name], you'll need to obtain an API key from OpenAI and add it to your project.
+To enable the OpenAI-powered prompt querying in Mongo GUI, you'll need to obtain an API key from OpenAI and add it to your project.
 Here's a step-by-step guide:

 1. **Obtain an OpenAI API Key**:
    - Visit [OpenAI's platform](https://platform.openai.com/)